ICAEW Chartered Accountant · UK M&A Advisory · London

 Deal structures that look better than they are

-EBITDA Normalisation
+EBITDA normalisation

-The sale process
+The UK SME sale process

 1